Zunairah-ikhan/Chain-Matrix-Multiplication-with-DP/README.md

 This is because the product will have a total of a×c entries where each entry takes b multiplications and (b-1) additions, the latter of which can be ignored.
 The main idea of the algorithm is calculating the cost of multiplying the matrices in different orders and then selecting the minimum cost.

+We start with the first partition to get our first pair of subproblems.
+If our input matrices were ABCD then the first partition could be A(BCD) or (AB)(CD) or (ABC)D. In general, if we had n matrices, the first partition could be made in (n-1) ways.

 The functioning of the algorithm can be better illustrated with a small example:
 Say we want to multiply three matrices 〖(A〗_(4×1))(B_(1×2) ) and (C_(2×3)).
 We have two ways to go about this, either (AB)C or A(BC).
 Option 1: AB=D_(4×2)=4×1×2=8 & DC=4×2×3=24 i.e., 8+24=32 multiplications
 Option 2: BC=D_(1×3)=1×2×3=6 & AD=4×1×3=12 i.e., 6+12=18 multiplications
 The optimum order with a lower cost in terms of no. of multiplications is Option 2 with a total of 18 multiplications and the sequence of multiplications can be represented by (A(BC)).

 ## Pseudocode Analysis